➤ by Oma Gerhild Fulson

 My German cucumber salad, aka Gurkensalad, is so delightfully refreshing, especially in the summer.
 It's a perfect side dish for almost any meal.

-This version (unlike my Mutti's) has no sour cream or yogurt, so it's perfect for a buffet table or to take along for picnics.
+This version (unlike my Mutti's) is without sour cream and without yogurt, so it's perfect for a buffet table or to take along for picnics.

 This recipe is a great way to use up those cucumbers that have been sitting in your crisper.
 Put them to use in this lovely picnic salad!